ACenTe25/absinthe/README.md

 # ***WORK IN PROGRESS***

-The crate is not finished yet.
-Please don't use it, I may be "finished" today, and even then I will work on tests and documentation.
+The crate is not tested yet.
+Please don't use it, I may be "tested" today, and even then I will work on its documentation.
 So yeah... this is still a WIP...

 # Absinthe: Rust abstract factory procedural macros